Erdos-Projects/fall-2025-predicting-solar-power-generation/Models/README.md

 ##Adding new features to eXtreme gradient boost
 In [XGBandXGBRF.ipynb](XGBandXGBRF.ipynb) we included features like:
--lag in Temprature to account for the thermal lag of the module.
+- lag in Temprature to account for the thermal lag of the module.
--power factor of the inverters to account for power loss
+- power factor of the inverters to account for power loss